-Those applying for Full Registration must provide evidence of solid underpinning scientific knowledge and, in addition, strong evidence to show how they have attained and developed the required specialist skills and experience through the professional application of this knowledge.
+Those applying for Registered Nutritionist status must provide evidence of solid underpinning scientific knowledge and, in addition, strong evidence to show how they have attained and developed the required specialist skills and experience through the professional application of this knowledge.

-If you are still uncertain which level of Registration you should apply for please read more about the categories, check the registration flowchart, read the Guide to Registration or contact firstname.lastname@example.org
+If you are still uncertain which level of Registration or which specialism you should apply for, please read more about the categories, the Guide to Registration and the competencies for each of these.

 and will state, in English, exactly what your overseas qualification equates to in the UK.